juancumbeq/platzi-react-fundamentals/README.md

 />
 ```

-To prevent a function from executing immediately upon the initial rendering, it's necessary to wrap the function inside another function.
-By using an arrow function, React maintains a reference to the function that will be executed later based on an event, rather than executing it immediately.
+To prevent a function from executing immediately upon initial rendering, you need to wrap it in another function.
+By using an arrow function, React maintains a reference to the function, which will be executed later in response to an event, rather than executing it immediately.

 ### Deleting

-The deleting process is identical, with the difference that the splice method is used to delete the todo selected.
+The deletion process is similar, with the difference that the `splice` method is used to remove the selected todo item.

 ```javascript
 const deleteTodos = (text) => {